guywilson/dyndns-update/README.md

 # dyndns-update
 Keep dynamic DNS server up to date

 This program is written to keep a www.dynu.com dynamic DNS record up to date.
-Tested on macos and Raspian for the RaspberryPi.
+Tested on Raspian and Ubuntu for the RaspberryPi.

 This should be run via crontab or similar, a sample crontab entry (every 15 minutes) might look like